 You might want to employ the strategies listed below to help bring up early morning cortisol levels (while working on the underlying cause) to help benefit sleep and alleviate fatigue.

-- Partake in gentle exercise upon waking.
+- Partake in gentle exercise upon waking

 - Improve blood flow to brain (exercises,supplements, etc)

-- Activate vagus nerve
+- Activate your vagus nerve through exercise

 - Avoid fluorescent light as it suppresses cortisol.
 If you look at its pattern, much of the spectrum is missing.
 Please consider using full spectrum lights or a light box to naturally raise am cortisol levels.

 The body has other “fail-safes” to protect us from harm.
 According to Dr. Naviaux MD, over time long periods of stress may create a “cell danger response”.
 This is a defense mode at the cellular level that shuts down mitochondrial function to conserve resources.
 This affects function throughout the body (since they are on a rationed fuel supply) while at the same time creates damaging free radicals that weaken/sicken us and accelerate the aging process.